revarcline/exquisite_page/README.md

-this is the front end!
+this is the front end! the rails backend code is [here](https://github.com/revarcline/exquisite_api)

 uses [minstyle.io](https://minstyle.io/) for css